The Werewolf (1913 film): Production

 Film historian Gary Don Rhodes stated that The Werewolf, written by Ruth Ann Baldwin drew upon folktale traditions as well as the popularity of "Indian" films in early cinema.
 Baldwin was a former newspaper reporter who worked as a screenwriter, editor and director at Universal in the 1910s.
 It was directed by Henry MacRae who had made over 130 films for Universal, including early sound film such as Tarzan the Tiger (1929) and Flash Gordon (1936).
-Lewis directed other Indigenous-themed films such as The Bronze Bride (1917).
+MacRae directed other Indigenous-themed films such as The Bronze Bride (1917).

 The film starred Phyllis Gordon as Watuma, Clarence Burton as Ezra Vance, Marie Walcamp as a young Kee-On-Ee, Lule Warrenton as Kee-On-Ee and William Clifford as Jack Ford.

 Release and reception

 It was released on December 13, 1913.
 As of 2020, The Werewolf is a lost film as it was destroyed in a 1924 fire at Universal Studios.

-From contemporary reviews, Motion Picture World found that "to those who care for much shooting and massacre, the picture will have appeal." while Motion Picture News declared the film to be "absolutely the most asinine affair ever produced [...]
+From contemporary reviews, Moving Picture World found that "to those who care for much shooting and massacre, the picture will have appeal." while Motion Picture News declared the film to be "absolutely the most asinine affair ever produced [...]
 If this were a fairy story, it would be laughed at."